hiyouga/ChatGLM-Efficient-Tuning/README.md

 | Freeze (l=3)     |     4      | FP16 |  24GB  | 8ex/s |
 | Freeze (l=3)     |     4      | INT8 |  12GB  | 8ex/s |

-> Note: `r` is the lora rank, `p` is the number of prefix tokens, `l` is the number of trainable layers, `ex/s` is the examples per second in training.
+> Note: `r` is the lora rank, `p` is the number of prefix tokens, `l` is the number of trainable layers, `ex/s` is the examples per second at training.
 The `gradient_accumulation_steps` is set to `1`.
 All are evaluated on a single Tesla V100 (32G) GPU, they are approximated values and may vary in different GPUs.

 ## Fine-tuning ChatGLM: A Case